TARGENE/TMLE.jl/paper/paper.md

 * Integration with Julia’s ecosystem like the machine learning [MLJ](https://juliaai.github.io/MLJ.jl/stable/) ecosystem [@blaom2020mlj] and the [DataFrames](https://dataframes.juliadata.org/stable/) package [@bouchet2023dataframes].

 TMLE.jl fills an important niche for causal inference practitioners in Julia and contributes to the growing ecosystem of open-source tools supporting rigorous and scalable statistical modeling.

+# Mentions

+TMLE.jl has already been used in two large scale projects:

+- The evaluation of semi-parametric methods in population genetics with application to UK-Biobank data [@labayle2025semi]
+- The discovery of binding variants affecting human traits via interaction estimation (ongoing)

 # Acknowledgements